Harriss1989/History-of-SuperMario/README.md

 GitHub is used to store the projects code after being pushed from Git.

 ## Balsamiq:
 Balsamiq was used to create the wireframes during the design process.
+The wirefames do not match the final deployed site, after user feedback on early development of the site i decided to to change the lay out, to make it more user friendly.
+I removed the hisory of Nintendo and changed it to a charater bio page for the main 5 charaters.
+I belive this make for a more streamline version of the site keeping content to a minimum.
 ## Testing
 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.